pockerman/qubit-notes/ml/2025-04-24-collection-of-training-data.md

 In this case we can use GANs in order to artificially generate data for the under-represented class.

-Finally, I want to mention the case where we available a significant volume of data but it requires labelling.
+Finally, I want to mention the case where we have available a significant volume of data but it requires labelling.
 There are various ways we can tackle such a scenario from using  human labelers to interatively building models that do the labelling for us.
 For example we can start with a small dataset that is labelled manually train a small model that has some good accuracy, label a few more data points and then train a more ellaborate model and so on.